Flagler scores 29, leads No. 10 Baylor past Oklahoma State

 - Adam FlaglerAmerican basketball player

-STILLWATER, Okla.
-(AP) Baylor coach Scott Drew got the kind of performance he expects from guards Adam Flagler and James Akinjo.
+STILLWATER, Okla.- Baylor coach Scott Drew got the kind of performance he expects from guards Adam Flagler and James Akinjo.

 Flagler scored a career-high 29 points, and Akinjo’s pull-up jumper with 14 seconds remaining in overtime provided the winning points as No. 10 Baylor defeated Oklahoma State 66-64 on Monday night.